Summer Camp at Pretty Lake

 Eligibility Requirements for Summer Camp

 Pretty Lake’s core summer mission is to provide free summer camp because the Camp is offered free-of-charge, we have general and specific eligibility guidelines campers must meet in order to be considered for the program.
 Rules for acceptance and participation are the same for everyone without regard to race, religion, color, sex, sexual orientation, gender, disability, national origin, or any other legally protected status.
 The general requirements for our campers are: must be managed socially and behaviorally in a group with one staff and eight campers, independent in their self-care skills, and a resident of Kalamazoo County or attending school in Kalamazoo County or Mattawan School District.
+If your child requires special medical or health attention or care while attending camp please contact Camp Director to discuss how we can make camp successful for your child.
 The specific requirements for each program are listed below:

 Inpost Camp – Children currently enrolled in 3rd, 4th, or 5th grade.